-5. Once mala is empowered it can be used for even more powerful healing self and others.
+5. Once mala is empowered it can be used for even more powerful healing of yourself and others.

-6. Purchasing a mala can help in process of determining goals and intentions and spiritual pursuits.
+6. Choosing a mala to purchase can help in process of determining goals and intentions and spiritual pursuits.

 7. Seeing or wearing a mala can serve as a reminder of one’s intention and goals.
 It can also be used as a reward or symbol for accomplishing a difficult task.

 Now that you know what mala beads are, check out our complete step-by-step instructions on how to use and wear mala beads.